tashley/qbStats/README.md

 Files included:

-make_flux_dat.py: -Script used to call functions contained in qDune python package for computing bedload flux from repeat bathymetric surveys of dune migration
+make_flux_dat.py: Script used to call functions contained in qDune python package for computing bedload flux from repeat bathymetric surveys of dune migration

 statistical_analysis.ipynb: Script used to perform statistical analysis described in the paper.